How to Report Medicare & Medicaid Fraud

 Call now for a free confidential consultation with an experienced Brown, LLC lawyer at (877) 561-0000 or Report Online

-Those who work in health care know that it’s not just the taxpayers who are being cheated; it’s the patients too, as some fraudulent conduct can and does lead to real patient harm.
+Those who work in the healthcare industry know that it’s not just the taxpayers who are being cheated; it’s the patients too, as some fraudulent conduct can and does lead to real patient harm.
 The Medicare and Medicaid programs depend on whistleblowers with integrity stepping forward to blow the whistle to combat systemic fraud.
 It’s important to learn your rights if you’re thinking about blowing the whistle on Medicare fraud or Medicaid fraud – speak with a whistleblower law firm with experience fighting Medicare fraud and Medicaid fraud.

-What Happens When You Report Medicare Fraud
+What Happens When You Report Medicare Fraud Online?

-What is Medicare & Medicaid Fraud?
+What is Medicare Fraud?

 Medicare and Medicaid are government health insurance programs.
 Medicare is a federal health insurance program for people over 65, or certain younger people who have disabilities, or people with end-stage renal disease, otherwise known as ESRD.
 Medicaid is a joint federal/state program that covers medical expenses for low-income individuals.
 Medicaid provides health coverage to millions of Americans, including eligible low-income adults, children, pregnant women, elderly adults and people with disabilities.
 Medicaid is administered by states, according to federal requirements, and funded jointly by states and the federal government.